markqvist/MicroModem/README.md

 Please read the "Quickstart.pdf" in the Documentation folder for some pointers on building the modem!

+If you want to use MicroModem for APRS, check out the "ax25" branch.
+This branch has a demonstration of how to use MicroModem to send and receive APRS packets.

 ![MicroModem](https://raw.githubusercontent.com/markqvist/MicroModem/master/Design/Images/1.jpg)

 The repository contains schematics and Eagle PCB files for a Microduino module.
 There is also fritzing sketches for both an Arduino shield and a Microduino module, with notes so they are easier to understand.
 I have had the eagle PCB fabricated, and it is working great, so you can use that if want to make your own board.